Afrotype/tac/fontbakery/fontbakery-report.md

  * U+2089 SUBSCRIPT NINE: not included in any glyphset definition
  * U+2126 OHM SIGN: not included in any glyphset definition
  * U+212E ESTIMATED SYMBOL: not included in any glyphset definition
+ * U+2144 TURNED SANS-SERIF CAPITAL Y: not included in any glyphset definition
  * U+2153 VULGAR FRACTION ONE THIRD: not included in any glyphset definition
  * U+2154 VULGAR FRACTION TWO THIRDS: not included in any glyphset definition
  * U+2190 LEFTWARDS ARROW: try adding one of: math, symbols